oracle/oci-native-ingress-controller/GettingStarted.md

 Note: Use the correct namespace

 ### Getting Started with Ingress
-We can create the ingressclass using the sample ingressClass-file which will help setup the ingressClassParameter and ingressClass.
+We can create the IngressClass using the sample IngressClass file which will help set up the IngressClassParameter and IngressClass.
 We need to update the subnetId and compartmentId(Only if overriding values from Values.yaml) before executing the yaml.
 ```
 apiVersion: "ingress.oraclecloud.com/v1beta1"